Setup Repo & Create Blog

 Clone Repo

 Important!
-Do not clone into an existing repo (e.g. reflections).
+On your computer, do not clone into an existing repo (e.g. reflections).

 Cloning to the same parent directory is fine, for example: